-Mild aversion in Phantom Brave, however.
+- Downplayed in Phantom Brave.
 Your steal resist is based on your level and class title.
 If the boss begins the battle unarmed and all you've done is powergrind your WEAPON and not your character...he'll just steal it and slap you with it for a One-Hit KO without batting an eye.
 Due to their high steal rate Fun Guys and Bottlemails eventually become among the worst enemies for high-level characters to face down with weapons.
 So essentially they didn't need to level because you were nice enough to provide them with an alternative means to kill you.

-A perfect example of this is Valter, who promptly kicks Seth's ass during the Prologue (it was a cutscene but the stats were there).
+- In Fire Emblem: The Sacred Stones, this trope was invoked on recurring bosses... in the English version.
+Their stats were slightly higher when refought in the Japanse version.
+Valter, for example, promptly kicks Seth's ass during the Prologue (it was a cutscene but the stats were there).
 Come Scorched Sand and he reappears, not having changed a bit since then, and your party has had 'plenty' of opportunity to level grind in the Tower of Valni.

 Non-video game examples: